SumianVoice/TransVoice-Wiki/wiki/pages/PIPM/index.md

 - if you can let the intonation naturally go quite high, then you'll get a little more results faster but again don't 'try' to do so

-# Stage Two
+# Brightness
-In stage two we focus on brightness.
 Brightness comes from many sources but the main source is that resonance and clarity interact to make a voice brighter.
 We can approach these things in a similar manner to the pitch naturalisation.
 If we get stuck, it may be necessary to do some basic resonance training just to get the ability to shift it at all first and then come back to this exercise, but it is worth attempting.
 If you've gone through the previous exercises and naturalised your voice to F3 or above, then this is a good time to try this exercise.
 ### Dark to bright naturalisation
 - start at a medium pitch with a deep, dark, yawn-like voice
 - speak a passage and let it adjust, becoming brighter